opral/monorepo/documentation/introduction.md

 ### Infrastructure approach

 For every use case, there is an app, a plugin, a lint rule, or a custom solution that can be built.
-Inlang's infrastructure powers an entire ecosystem of tools, applications, best practices, and automations for organizations to go global.
+Inlang's infrastructure powers an ecosystem of tools, applications, best practices, and automations for organizations to go global.

 {% Figure
 src="https://github.com/inlang/inlang/assets/58360188/55c61841-ab73-4fa8-a828-3c2016ced872"